MILD Procedure for Low Back Pain

 If the cause of the spinal stenosis and the pain symptoms is enlarged ligaments, that’s where the MILD procedure can help.
 This procedure involves a special, spoon-like tool that scrapes off the extra ligament that is pushing on to the spinal cord, and suctioning it out.
-The incision is about 5mm long, about the width of a baby aspirin, so no stitches or staples are required.
+The incision is about 5mm long, about the width of a baby aspirin.
+In other words, there is no stitches or staples are required.
 The procedure is done with local anesthesia and IV sedation, not full anesthesia, which makes recovery time quicker.
 After the procedure, patients are able to walk out of the hospital, no bed-bound recovery.
-Risks of the procedure include infection and increased bleeding, but the complication rate is very rare, and the procedure has been demonstrated to be as safe as epidural steroid injections.
+Risks of the procedure include infection and increased bleeding.
+However, the complication rate is very rare, and the procedure has been demonstrated to be as safe as epidural steroid injections.

-There are many therapies for back pain that help relieve the symptoms, and improve functionality, but are not correcting the problem itself.
+In conclusion, there are many therapies for back pain that help relieve the symptoms, and improve functionality.
+But, they are not correcting the problem itself.
 There are many surgeries to correct the problem, but they can involve high risk, and lengthy recovery times.
-The MILD procedure is a way to correct the issue causing the pain, without the difficulties associated with an invasive spinal surgery.
+The MILD procedure is a way to correct the issue causing the pain.
+This low back treatment gives you a chance to do this without the difficulties associated with an invasive spinal surgery.

 Mekhail, Nagy, et al. (2012), Functional and Patient-Reported Outcomes in Symptomatic Lumbar Spinal Stenosis Following Percutaneous Decompression.
 Pain Practice, 12(6): 417–425. doi: 10.1111/j.1533-2500.2012.00565.x